LyudmilaKostanyan/Cache-Aware-Merge-Sort/README.md

 - `N = 20000000`

 #### **Why `BLOCK_SIZE = 12288`?**
-The default block size of **12288 bytes** is chosen based on the size of the L1 cache and the size of the data type being sorted:
+The default block size of **12288 elements** is based on the size of the L1 cache and the size of the data type being sorted:

 1. The L1 cache size on the target CPU is **48 KB** (49152 bytes).
 2. The array is composed of `int` values, which are **4 bytes** each.